openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    literal

 #.
 All nested union types are linearized.
 #.
-All type aliases if any are recursively replaced with non-alias types.
+All type aliases if any are recursively replaced for non-alias types.
 #.
 Identical types within the union type are replaced for a single type.
 #.
 Identical literals within the union type are replaced for a single literal.
 #.
 If at least one type in the union is ``Object``, then all other non-nullish